-The Secretariat that consists of various offices, directorates and divisions provides secretarial and administrative services to the National Assembly.
+The Secretariat that consists of various offices, directorates and divisions provides administrative and professional services to the National Assembly.
 The duties and functions of the Secretariat form part of this report.

-1. ABOUT US
+ABOUT US

-The National Assembly has a clear mandate in terms of the Namibian Constitution, which is conveyed through Articles 44, 52 and 63, to:
+The National Assembly has a clear mandate in terms of the Namibian Constitution, which is conveyed through Articles 44 and 63, to:

-- Debate, vote on, pass or reject proposed laws (known as bills) when they are tabled in the House; - Hold public hearings to gather citizens' views on bills or issues under consideration of the House or committees; - Debate and approve government spending, regulate taxation, consider budgets prepared by various government ministries and pass relevant laws; approve bilateral and international agreements entered into by the Government of Namibia; receive reports on the activities of government ministries, offices, agencies and parastatals; - Debate all relevant issues and advise the President on matters for which the Constitution has authorized him/her to deal with; and - · Scrutinize the activities of government ministries and agencies.
+- Debate, vote on, pass or reject proposed laws (known as bills) when they are tabled in the House: - Hold public hearings to gather citizens' views on bills or issues under consideration of the House or committees: - Debate and approve government spending, regulate taxation, consider budgets prepared by various OMAs and pass relevant laws; approve bilateral and international agreements entered into by the Government of the Republic of Namibia; receive reports on the activities of government ministries, offices, agencies and parastatals; - Debate all relevant issues and advise the President on matters for which the Constitution make provision; and - Scrutinize the activities of government ministries and agencies.

-MISSION: To provide services to the people of Namibia by addressing development challenges through transforming the legislative processes and oversight responsibilities by practicing innovative parliamentary administration.
+MISSION: To provide services to the people of the Republic of Namibia by addressing development challenges through transforming the legislative processes and oversight responsibilities by practicing innovative parliamentary administration.

-VISION: To be an effective and efficient legislative chamber that responds to the needs and aspirations of the Namibian inhabitants.
+VISION: To be an effective and efficient legislative chamber that responds to the needs and aspirations of the Namibian people.